hydescarf/Obsidian-Theme-Mado-11/README.md

 ## Installation

-- Download the file "Mado 11 theme.css" and place it inside your Obsidian Snippet Folder.
+- Download the file "obsidian.css" and place it inside your Obsidian Snippet Folder.
+(You may rename the file to your liking)
 - Enable it through Settings → Appearance → CSS Snippets.

 ## Guideline